reisir/tools/pages/04.vegas-pro/masking/default.md

 ===

 Masking in Vegas Pro is done using the Anchor Creation Tool, which creates the bézier curves you're used to in other programs.
 Masking can be done in the Pan/Crop menu or using the Bézier Masking FX.
-The latter is more useful for motion tracking.
+The latter is more useful for motion tracking and will be covered in the [motion tracking guide](/vegas-pro/motion-tracking).

 ## Creating and animation masks using the Pan/Crop menu

+### How to create a mask
 Select the event that you wish to mask on its track and go to the [Pan/Crop menu](/vegas-pro/pan-and-crop#the-pan-crop-menu).
 At the bottom of the Pan/Crop menu, make sure to enable the mask layer, then select it.

 ![tick "mask" and select the mask layer](masklayer.png)